( for MK7 Transit just scroll down).

-Vantuner offers a full range of optional extra activation like switching on factory cruise control, & enabling outside air temperature function on so called “high level” clocks etc..
-In most cases, as connectors are usually in place already, its a case of fit the required parts & possibly add wires ,then arrange for activation..
-Vantuner only activates options / installs BCM’s rather than offering a wiring service however in the case of cruise control, if you don’t already have the wiring in place ( many do ) only 2 wires have to be added & there are online guides to help specifically with this , see below…
+Vantuner offers a full range of optional extra activation like switching on factory cruise control, & enabling outside air temperature function on so called “high level” clocks etc. In most cases, as connectors are usually in place already, its a case of fit the required parts & possibly add wires ,then arrange for activation..
+Vantuner only activates options / installs BCM’s /Wheel’s rather than offering a turn-key service including wiring however in the case of cruise control, if you don’t already have the wiring in place ( many do ) only 2 wires have to be added & there are online guides to help specifically with this , see below…

 Popular Mods –